 For the given investments that are otherwise comparable, market participants may apply a downward adjustment or a discount to the value of the one that cannot be converted into cash quickly at the owner’s discretion.
 That discount rate is called Discount for Lack of Marketability (DLOM).

-There is a marketability difference between ownership interest in the stock of publicly traded company as compared to an ownership interest in the stock of privately held company.
-The investment in privately held securities is not as liquid and have lesser degree of marketability as compared to the otherwise comparable publicly traded company.
+There is a marketability difference between ownership interest in the stock of a publicly-traded company as compared to an ownership interest in the stock of a privately held company.
+The investment in privately-held securities is not as liquid and has lesser degree of marketability as compared to the otherwise comparable publicly-traded company.
 A rational investor will pay a premium on price for higher liquidity and will demand a price discount for lack of liquidity.
-Therefore, if an interest in a firm cannot be easily converted into cash, discount for lack of marketability is applied.
+Therefore, if an interest in a firm cannot be easily converted into cash, a discount for lack of marketability is applied.

 The discount of lack of marketability varies with the following:

 - An impending IPO or firm sale would decrease the DLOM